top of page

 Common Misconceptions

 One common myth is that low porosity hair doesn't need moisture.
 In reality, it needs moisture just as much as any other hair type; it simply requires a different approach to achieve it.
 Another myth is that heavy oils are the best way to moisturize low porosity hair.
-While oils can help to seal in moisture, heavy oils can weigh down the hair and cause buildup.
+While oils can help to seal in moisture, heavy oils can weigh down our hair and cause buildup.
 Lightweight oils are a better option.

 Conclusion